devrepox/semesterly/docs/flows.rst

 When a user loads the home timetable page, ``FeatureFlowView`` inside of ``timetable.utils`` is used to handle the request.
-On initial page load, the frontend requires some data to initialize the redux state, like information about the current user and the list of possible semesters for the school.
-This initial data is created inside of the view, and passed in as a single json string in the response context:
+On initial page load, the frontend requires some data to initialize the redux state, like information about the current user, the list of possible semesters for the school, and the list of student integrations.
+This initial data is created inside of the view, and passed in as a single json string in the response
+context:

     .. code-block:: python